Chapter 4 - Rest

 The skin on her chest and arms where the hot water met the air was an angry red from the burning heat.
 She was half submerged - her long pink hair was wet, hanging down her back and shoulders like thick twisted branches.
 Her green eyes peered up at him over her knees and he could see the black marks from her mascara as it trickled down her face among the droplets and her tears.

 He could see how much he failed her.
 Maybe the moment they mentioned they knew about her, he should have extracted her, taken her somewhere to hide.
 He supposed that no matter what he did, somehow her life would get thrown apart like it was now.
 Up to this moment, she had been fairly resilient.
-But it was inevitable that it would catch with to her.
+But it was inevitable that it would catch up to her.

 Lifting both hands with a little effort on the part of his left, Kakashi began to pull the end out of his tie with smooth tugs until it came apart.
 As he moved to take it off, her green eyes followed what he was doing.
 Slowly, Kakashi slid the tie away, the shift of it through his collar tickling the back of his neck.
-He snapped it away from his shirt and dropped it on the floor next to her stained uniform and the tell tale cotton of white panties just underneath that.
+He snapped it away from his shirt and dropped it on the floor next to her stained uniform and the telltale cotton of white panties just underneath that.
 Next, his strong fingers went to the small buttons of his shirt, feeling the effort in his pained arm as he undid one at a time, moving further and further down until he had the shirt completely open.

 Sakura's eyes were still trained on him, wide and unnaturally timid.
 He didn't like that look: frightened, rimmed in red and bloodshot.

 "What can I do?" he asked, feeling helpless.
 There was nothing comforting or consoling in a man like him.
 He couldn't relate.
-Fear for him was a sensation that increased his focus, pumped adrenaline to his limbs and brain to make it sharper and stronger.
+Fear for him was a sensation that increased his focus, pumped adrenaline to his limbs and brain to make them sharper and stronger.
 In all his years of training and missions, seeing his friends die, nothing had ever unravelled him to the point he was incapacitated in a stranger's bathtub.
 He'd mastered that part of himself years ago.
 It was nothing now.

 "They're going to kill me, aren't they," Sakura breathed against her legs, the sound of her voice hollow and quiet against the blast of the water.
 She reached for the washcloth on the edge of the tub and pressed it to her eyes, wiping away some of the mascara and the tears that were slipping out again.